 Dreaming about a modern approach to the classic white picket fence?
-Opt for a vinyl lattice fence panel that’s both practical and decorative, to give your yard an elegant look.
+I’m a big fan of vinyl lattice fence panels that are both practical and decorative, and will give your yard an elegant look.
 Grab your own fancy lattice fence from altasoutdoor.com.

 Curved Cedar Beauty